-Sustainable materials: Installed throughout the interior where possible.
+- Sustainable materials: Installed throughout the interior where possible.

-The Science Adventure Lab team uses a 2012 Ford Escape and 2016 Mazda CX-5 to travel when it isn't practical or necessary to drive our 45-foot vehicle to a location, and it helps us work toward our goal of minimizing environmental impact.
-Instructors use the Escape for pre- and post-visits to schools, travel to educational events and trips to resupply the Adventure Lab.
+The Science Adventure Lab team uses a 2012 Ford Escape and 2016 Mazda CX-5 to travel when it isn't practical or necessary to drive our 45-foot vehicle to a location, and they help us work toward our goal of minimizing environmental impact.
+Instructors use the Escape and CX-5 for pre- and post-visits to schools, travel to educational events and trips to resupply the Adventure Lab.